openiod/ILM/README.md

 ## Feature of Interest
 The feature of interest is in the case of the ILM-system, the box or Airbox containing the sensors.

-A feature of interest gets an unique ID (nodeUuid) for the combination of systemId, nodeId, start-/endtime period.
+Every feature of interest has an unique ID (nodeUuid).
+For the combination of nodeUuid and start-/endtime period a record exists in the database.
+More then one time period (record) can exist for an nodeUuid but time periods may not overlap.

 Attributes: